00mjk/cirq_hybrid_codes/README.md

 ### Varieties of Complexes

 The *Buchsbaum-Eisenbud* varieties of complexes, related to the work of Hochster and Huneke are an approach that can be used for studying surface algebras over arbitrary commutative rings.
+This will hopefully be useful in constructing equivariant neural networks for quantum error mitigation over arbitrary (commutative) coefficient rings.
 Some references for this topic are:

 - [Generic free resolutions and root systems](https://arxiv.org/abs/1609.02083)
 - [On the Structure of Free Resolutions of Length 3 ](https://core.ac.uk/download/pdf/82379427.pdf) (IIRC there are some mistakes similar to the mistakes mentioned in the DeConcini and Strickland paper, should should be revised and checked)